dschmenk/LORES/SRC/MAZERUNR/README.md

 https://youtu.be/yLsGmVFOSkE

 It generates a random maze and start the player on the left border.
-A arndomly placed exit will be on the right border.
+A randomly placed exit will be on the right border.
 Find your way across the maze using the folowing keys: